Prescription and Medication Errors

 Perhaps the most common form of medical malpractice in Las Vegas involves medication and prescription errors.
 In many cases, patients suffer serious injuries and medical complications simply because their doctor or nurse didn’t take the time to perform a quick check.

-The Law Offices of Steven M. Burris is dedicated to the rights of injury victims, and proudly represents individuals who have suffered due to medical malpractice.
+The Burris & Thomas, LLC is dedicated to the rights of injury victims, and proudly represents individuals who have suffered due to medical malpractice.
 When you retain our firm, you can expect dedicated counsel from an attorneys who truly care about helping you and your family recover and move forward.

 You deserve fair compensation for the harm you have experienced.
 Contact us by calling (702) 529-3101 to learn how we can help.